ComputationalDesignLab/surrogate-methods/_sources/setup.md

     ![Conda create success](images/conda_create_success.png)

-    You can run conda env list again and see that your newly created env is there.
+    You can run conda env list again and see that your newly created environment is there.
 For the example shown below, the name of the environment was set to surrogate_methods.

     ![Conda create env list](images/conda_create_env_list.png)

-4. To activate the newly created env, run ``conda activate ENVNAME``.
-Replace ENVNAME with your chosen environment name.
+4. To activate the newly created environment, run ``conda activate ENVNAME``.
+Replace ENVNAME with your environment name.
 You will see that the ``(base)`` before the command prompt will change to the ``ENVNAME``.

     ![Conda activate](images/conda_activate.png)